Drug Court

 What is Drug Court?

-The concept of Drug Courts originated in Florida.
-In 1989, the Miami-Dade County Eleventh Judicial Circuit Court of Florida developed an intensive, community-based, treatment, rehabilitation, and supervision program for felony drug offenders to address what was then rapidly increasing recidivism rates.
-The program proved to be a success by lowering re-arrest and conviction rates, improving substance abuse treatment outcomes, reuniting families, and also producing measurable cost benefits.
-Today there are more than 2,140 Drug Courts in operation including those in Pinellas, Hillsborough, Manatee, Sarasota, and Pasco Counties.
+The program proved to be a success by lowering re-arrest and conviction rates, improving substance abuse treatment outcomes, reuniting families and also producing measurable cost benefits.
+Today there are more than 2,140 drug courts in operation, including those in Pinellas, Hillsborough, Manatee, Sarasota and Pasco counties.

-Drug Court offers treatment as an alternative to prison and jail for non-violent, substance abusing offenders.
-By increasing direct supervision of offenders, coordinating public resources, and expediting case processing, Drug Courts can help break the cycle of criminal behavior, alcohol and drug use, and incarceration.
+Drug court offers treatment as an alternative to prison and jail for non-violent, substance abusing offenders.
+By increasing direct supervision of offenders, coordinating public resources and expediting case processing, drug courts can help break the cycle of criminal behavior, alcohol and drug use and incarceration.

-For defendants entering Drug Court through Pre-Trial Intervention-diversion (first-time offenders, nonviolent, 3rd degree felons), successful completion and graduation from the program will typically result in a dismissal of the charge.
-For defendants entering the drug court as a condition of probation (post-plea drug court), successful completion will typically result in a withhold of adjudication of guilt, and/or a reduced length of probation.
+For defendants entering the drug court as a condition of probation, including a post-plea drug court, successful completion typically will result in a withhold of adjudication of guilt, a reduced length of probation or both.

 Who Is Eligible for Drug Court?

-Eligibility for Adult Drug Court is determined at the time of the filing of an Information by the State Attorney's Office.
-The State Attorney's Office screens each and every adult felony case after arrest to determine if the defendant meets eligibility criteria.
+Eligibility for adult drug court is determined at the time of the filing of an information by the State Attorney’s Office.
+The State Attorney’s Office screens each and every adult felony case after arrest to determine if the defendant meets eligibility criteria.

 Qualifying criteria typically includes the following:

-- Drug possession (§893.13, Florida Statutes) excluding trafficking amounts
+- Drug possession, excluding trafficking amounts (§893.13, Florida Statutes)

 - Purchase of drugs